-4.3 BTECH: HUMAN RESOURCES MANAGEMENT (BTHRMI)
+4.5.
+BTECH: HUMAN RESOURCES MANAGEMENT (BTHRMI)

-This qualification is phasing out with effect from 2019.
+This qualification is phased out with effect from 2021.

 The B Tech: HRM will be useful to people who seek advanced knowledge, skills and aptitudes in the core processes and practices across the four role clusters in human resources management and practices: